NEOMA-MSc-Financial-Markets/NEOMA_MSC_Financial_Markets/README.md

 <img width="967" alt="Screenshot 2024-12-02 at 18 10 47" src="https://github.com/user-attachments/assets/063a1e99-7878-41d5-b6a0-8e880ab636ad">

-Collaborators :

-Adrien PICARD 					Constance BERRAUTE				Louis DELACOUR adrien.picard.23@neoma-bs.com			constance.berraute.21@neoma-bs.com		louis.delacour.21@neoma-bs.com
-MSc Financial Markets & Risk Management		MSc Financial Markets & Risk Management		MSc Financial Markets & Risk Management

-Lucas MOERLEN					Sacha DIDUCH lucas.moerlen.21@neoma-bs.com			sacha.diduch.24@neoma-bs.com
-MSc Financial Markets & Risk Management		MSc Financial Markets & Risk Management
+-

-This Python project implements a comprehensive portfolio optimization tool for a 5-stock portfolio.
+This Python project implements a comprehensive portfolio optimization tool for a 5-stock portfolio (could be used for 2 stocks to 200).
 It fetches historical data, calculates key metrics like GMVP and MSR, and visualizes results.
 The script incorporates advanced concepts such as Fama-French 3-factor model, efficient frontier, and SML analysis, making it suitable for asset-management.

+-

 NEOMA World Growth Portfolio (NWGP) Optimization Tool